 “Everywhere,” he indicates the state of the room.
 “Everything’s been turned over.”

 “An insinuation?”
-Christophe suggests.
+Christopher suggests.

 “I don’t think so,” Caines sits down.
 “They found what they wanted.
 Or the case for it,” he says, pointing to an empty case with an asymmetrically shaped recess.
 It looks like a distorted pyramid.